 The Bowl Patrol Discord chat also overlaps with other violent neo-Nazi and alt-right groups.

-In Bowlcast Episode 3, Vic Mackey and a guest enthusiastically expressed their enthusiasm for sexually assaulting Jewish women.
+In Bowlcast Episode 3, Vic Mackey and a guest enthusiastically expressed their apparent obsessions with sexually assaulting Jewish women.
 The desire to kidnap, torture, and rape Jewish women or “yentas” is a common trope throughout the chats and online content associated with Bowl Patrol.
 Some Discord users shared images of bullets and talked about wanting to shoot Jews.

 In the most recent episode of the Bowlcast, dated December 25, 2018, the speakers on the podcast, possibly intoxicated, took a more direct approach to advocating for repeats of mass killings like those by Dylann Roof and Robert Bowers.
 Vic Mackey shared his personal experience of learning about the Pittsburgh synagogue shooting, which he said “totally reinvigorated me“: